 Understanding Divorce and Retirement Accounts

 Getting divorced can cause both emotional and financial upheaval for everyone involved.
-One of the most important questions you and your soon-to-be former spouse may have to decide centers on how to divide retirement assets.
+One of the most important issues you and your soon-to-be former spouse may have to confront is how to divide retirement assets.

-Understanding the key issues around divorce and retirement can make it easier to untangle them as you bring your marriage to a close.
+Understanding the key issues around divorce and retirement can make it easier to sort out your accounts, decide how to split them, and make sure your financial future is protected as you bring your marriage to a close.

 Taking Note of Your Retirement Accounts

-The average cost of divorce can range from several hundred to several thousand dollars, so it’s important to know what’s at stake financially.
+The average cost of divorce can range from several hundred dollars to $11,000 and up, so it’s important to know what’s at stake financially.
 Managing retirement accounts in divorce starts with understanding what assets you have.

 401(k)

-A 401(k) plan is a defined contribution plan that allows you to save money for retirement on a tax-advantaged basis.
-Your employer may also make matching contributions to the plan on your behalf.
-According to the Census Bureau, 34.6% of Americans have a 401(k) or a similar workplace plan, such as a 403(b) or Thrift Savings Plan.
+A 401(k) plan is a defined contribution plan offered by an employer that allows you to save money for retirement on a tax-advantaged basis.
+(SoFi does not offer 401(k) plans at this time but does offer a range of Individual Retirement Accounts (IRAs).
+Your employer may also make matching contributions to the 401(k) plan on your behalf.
+According to the latest Census Bureau report, 34.6% of Americans have a 401(k) or a similar workplace plan, such as a 403(b) or Thrift Savings Plan.

 IRA

 Individual retirement accounts, or IRAs, also allow you to set aside money for retirement while enjoying some tax benefits.
-The difference is that these accounts are not offered by employers.
+The difference is that these accounts are typically not offered by employers, and they have their own limits and requirements.
 There are several IRA options, including:

-• Roth IRAs, which allow for tax-free withdrawals in retirement.
+• Roth IRAs, which are made with after-tax dollars and allow for tax-free withdrawals in retirement.

 • SEP IRAs, which follow traditional IRA tax rules and are designed for self-employed individuals.